Más Arte Más Acción in Kassel – First stage in documenta fifteen (June-July 2022)

-Between June 10th and July 10th, 2022 part of the team of Más Arte Más Acción arrived in Kassel, Germany to start the preparation and initiation of our programme of face-to-face events in documenta fifteen.
+Between June 10th and July 10th, 2022 part of the team of Más Arte Más Acción arrived in Kassel, Germany to start the preparation of our programme of face-to-face events in documenta fifteen.

 Cumbaví and Tambacum are two traditional music groups from the Pacific coast made up of several generations of musicians, who preserve and promote the musical tradition of the tamborito and the cumbancha, the latter being exclusive to the Gulf of Tribugá.
 We danced, sang and also talked about the social, political and cultural processes that take place in the Pacific communities around music and dance, and their relationship with the struggles for physical and cultural permanence in the territory.